 The 1955 Chrysler Falcon Concept Car

-Russ Shreve wrote that the 1955 Chrysler Falcon two seater was aimed at competing with the Thunderbird and Corvette.
+The 1955 Chrysler Falcon two-seater was a showcase for the new Hemi engines, and came out at around the same time as the Thunderbird and Corvette; it was production-intent but never approved.
 The Valiant was originally to have been named after that two-seater, but Ford grabbed the name just as it was about to go into production.

 [The following photos and specifications were provided by Mark Vaccaro, whose father, Fred, worked on restoration of the original Falcon in the 1970s.
 His father took the photos as well.]